railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 	:scale: 75
 	:align: center

-	*Stock Move for a returned product*
+	*Stock Move for a Returned Product*

 Just In Time
 ^^^^^^^^^^^^

 By default, scheduling starts automatically once a day.
-You should make this scheduling execute overnight to ensure that the system does not slow down under a heavy load of scheduling when you are also trying to use it interactively yourselves.
+You should make this scheduling execute overnight to ensure that the system does not slow down under a heavy load of scheduling when you are also trying to use it interactively.

 To set the start time for the scheduler, go to the menu :menuselection:`Administration --> Configuration --> Scheduler --> Scheduled Actions`.
 Select the rule